 Your brain then sends a message through the spinal cord to the muscles in your chest and abdomen.
 When these muscles rapidly contract, it pushes a burst of air out through your respiratory system.
-This burst of air helps push out harmful irritants.
+This burst of air, or cough, helps push out harmful irritants.

-Coughing is an important reflex that can help remove harmful irritants that may sicken you or make it harder to breath.
-When you’re ill, a cough can also move mucus and other secretions out of your body to help you clear your airways, breathe easier, and heal faster.
+Coughing is an important reflex that can help remove harmful irritants that may sicken you or make it harder to breathe.
+When you’re ill, a cough can also move mucus (phlegm) and other secretions out of your body to help you clear your airways, breathe easier, and heal faster.

 Coughing is often worse at night because mucus collects at the back of your throat when you lie down, further triggering your cough reflex.

-Wet coughs most often result from infections by microorganisms such as bacteria or viruses, like those that cause a cold or flu.
+Wet coughs most often result from infections by microorganisms, such as bacteria or viruses.
+This includes the microorganisms that cause a cold or the flu.

-Your entire respiratory system is lined with mucus membranes.
+Your entire respiratory system is lined with mucous membranes.
 Mucus performs many beneficial functions in your body, like keeping your airways moist and protecting your lungs from irritants.

-When you’re fighting off an infection like the flu, however, your body produces more mucus than usual.
+When you’re dealing with an infection like the flu, however, your body produces more mucus than usual.
 It does this to help trap and expel the organisms causing infection.
 Coughing helps you get rid of all the excess mucus that gets stuck in your lungs and chest.

 There are other reasons why your body may produce more mucus than usual, causing you to develop a wet cough.
 If your wet cough has been going on for more than a few weeks, it could be caused by:

-- Bronchitis.
-Bronchitis is inflammation in the bronchial tubes, the tubes that carry air into your lungs.
+- Bronchitis: Bronchitis is inflammation of the bronchial tubes, the tubes that carry air into your lungs.
 Acute bronchitis is typically brought on by a variety of viruses.
 Chronic bronchitis is an ongoing condition, often caused by smoking.

-- Pneumonia.
-Pneumonia is an infection in your lungs that is caused by bacteria, viruses, or fungi.
-It’s a condition that ranges in severity from mild to life-threatening.
+- Pneumonia: Pneumonia is a lung infection that’s caused by bacteria, viruses, or fungi.
+It’s a condition that ranges in severity from mild to life threatening.

-- Cystic fibrosis.
-Cystic fibrosis is a genetic condition of the respiratory system that’s usually diagnosed during early childhood.
+- Cystic fibrosis: Cystic fibrosis is a genetic condition of the respiratory system.
+It’s usually diagnosed during early childhood.
 It causes the production of thick, sticky mucus in the lungs and other organs.
-All 50 states screen infants for cystic fibrosis at the time of birth.
+All 50 U.S. states screen infants for cystic fibrosis at the time of birth.

-- Whooping cough presents in violent attacks of uncontrollable coughing.
+- Whooping cough: Whooping cough presents in violent attacks of uncontrollable coughing.
 Children make a “whoop” sound as they gasp for air.

-- Pneumonia is an infection in the lungs that can be dangerous in newborns and young children.
+- Pneumonia: Pneumonia can be dangerous in newborns and young children.

 To diagnose your cough, your doctor will first need to know how long it’s been going on and how severe the symptoms are.

 Most coughs can be diagnosed with a simple physical exam.
-If your cough is long-lasting or severe, or you have other symptoms like fever, weight loss, and fatigue, your doctor may want to order additional tests.
+If your cough is long lasting or severe, or you have other symptoms like fever, weight loss, and fatigue, a doctor may want to order additional tests.